lkrms/pretty-php/docs/PSR-12.md

+---
+draft: true
+---

 # PSR-12

 This document describes what happens when strict [PSR-12] / [PER Coding Style] compliance is enforced with `--psr12`, and explains how (and why) `PrettyPHP`'s default style is not quite 100% compliant.

 ## Rules